-Goods Prohibited from Exporting from the USA
+Goods Prohibited from Shipping

 The purpose of this article is to provide you the information about mailing prohibited, potentially hazardous, or perishable goods to international destinations.
 Please, read and understand the following regarding specific applicable export and shipment regulations.